krishn2014/uber-remainder/README.txt

 NOTES
 ======

+Replace the variables EMAIL_HOST_USER and EMAIL_HOST_PASSWORD in mainapp/settings.py with valid email and password before starting.
 Travel date and time should be given in format MM/DD/YYYY HH:MM example: 07/24/2016 17:00 Logic to send remainder is in file 'wsgi/mainapp/apiapp/cronjob.py'.

 Reference for django crons: https://github.com/Tivix/django-cron